NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Method

 \subsection{Training Objective}

-Throughout our entire training process, we adopt the identical loss structure as NeRF-Det\cite{NeRF-Det}.
-In the detection branch, we supervise classification, location, and centerness like the ImVoxelNet\cite{imvoxelnet} using FCOS3D\cite{fcos3d}-structured head.
-As we use Multi-level Sampling-Adaptive Network, we supervise the output of every level.
-This ensures that every layer comprehends spatial information while aiding in improving prediction of offsets for subsequent layers.
-In NeRF branch, we supervise depth and RGB to capture information in the space.
-Therefore, in our training process, we use a total of three levels of losses $L_{cls}, L_{cntr },L_{loc }$ for classification loss, centerness loss, and localization loss, to supervise the detection process.
-In the NeRF branch, we use RGB and depth losses $L_{c}$ and $L_{d}$, $L_{c}=\left\|\hat{C}(r)-\hat{C}_{g t}(r)\right\|_{2}$, $L_{d}=\left\|D(r)-D_{g t}(r)\right\|$.
-NeRF branch only needs to render RGB during training, and during inference, it only requires the geometry MLP to output the density of positions in space.
+In the detection branch, we supervise the output of classification, location, and centerness in a manner similar to ImVoxelNet \cite{imvoxelnet}, using FCOS3D-structured head.
+The output of each layer of \textit{PASS} is supervised.
+This ensures that each layer comprehends spatial information while aiding in the improvement of offset predictions for subsequent layers.
+In NeRF branch, depth and RGB are supervised to capture spatial information.
+Therefore, in our training process, we use a total of three layers of losses $L_{cls}$ $, L_{cntr },L_{loc }$ for classification loss, centerness loss, and localization loss, to supervise the detection process.
+In the NeRF branch, we use RGB and depth losses $L_{c}$ and $L_{d}$ as rendering loss, $L_{c}=\left\|\hat{C}(r)-\hat{C}_{g t}(r)\right\|_{2}$, $L_{d}=\left\|D(r)-D_{g t}(r)\right\|$.
+NeRF branch only needs to render RGB during training, and during inference, it only requires the G-MLP to output the density of sampling points in space.